ColeAlves/DiceDetector/README.md

 Ran on Google Colab

 You have to change the path names to link to the dataset below.
+The preview may not show the die, but if you click on the picture the die will be in there.
 Dataset https://drive.google.com/open?id=1Kmuh49PwVUIEVaL-kgWnNxDoUXVaCR9O